-Known for his innovative blend of performance, teaching and research, Dr. Michael Schutz is currently Associate Professor of Music Cognition/Percussion at McMaster University.
+Known for his innovative blend of performance, teaching and research, Dr. Michael Schutz is currently Associate Professor of Music Cognition/Percussion at McMaster University, where he is currently University Scholar in recognition of his work connecting music performance and music perception.
 He is the founding director of the MAPLE Lab and a core member of the McMaster Institute for Music and the Mind.
 Dr. Schutz’s research is supported by grants from Canadian agencies such as the Canadian Foundation for Innovation (CFI), Natural Sciences and Engineering Research Council (NSERC), Social Sciences and Humanities Research Council ofCanada (SSHRC), and Ontario’s Early Researcher Award (ERA), as well as international agencies such as the National Institutes of Health (NIH) and the American Academy of Audiology.
 He has been featured on both television and radio broadcasts including On The Nature of Things, Quirks & Quarks, and Ontario Today with Rita Celli.
 His findings receive attention in print media, and now appears in multiple textbooks including Psychology of Music (Tan, Pfordresher, & Harre, 2010, Psychology Press), Cognitive Psychology (Robinson-Riegler & Robinson-Riegler, Pearson-3rd edition), and The Psychology of Music in Multimedia (Tan et al., 2013, Oxford University Press).
 Michael is active in the Percussive Arts Society (PAS) and the Society for Music Perception and Cognition (SMPC), and served as Chair of the Programming Committee for SMPC 2013 (Toronto).
 He was elected to a three year term on SMPC Board in 2014.

 Much of Dr. Schutz’s research is informed by his background as a professional musician and music educator.
 After completing his masters degree in Percussion at Northwestern University he was appointed Director of Percussion Studies at Longwood University in Virginia.
 During this time he developed the percussion studio, directed the percussion ensemble, and taught the department’s first seminar on music cognition.
 Additionally, he was an active freelancer, performing regularly with the Roanoke Symphony, Opera on the James, Virginia Consort, Lynchburg Symphony, Oratorio Society of Virginia, Shenandoah Symphony, and the Ash Lawn Opera among others.
 Michael is also a frequent clinician at music festivals including multiple “Days of Percussion” (Ontario, Maryland, Virginia, DC, Pennsylvania), Project:Percussion, the MegaHZ Festival, Night of Percussion, and Digitalis.
 He has given two invited performances at the Percussive Arts Society International Convention (PASIC) – both as a chamber musician (Austin-2006) as well as a soloist (Indianapolis-2009).
 Michael completed two terms as Chair of the Percussive Arts Society’s Music Technology Committee (2007-2013), and is an artist/clinician for Sabian Cymbals as well as Innovative Percussion.
 His premier of Judith Shatin’s Time to Burn was featured as the title track on her 2014 album from Innova Recordings, and he continues to serve on the music faculty at the Honors Music Institute in Pennsylvania where he teaches applied percussion and directs the percussion ensemble.